luisquintanilla/weaviate-io/developers/academy/starter-guides/index.md

 import AcademyCard from '/src/components/Academy/card';

-Get started with Weaviate by choosing:
+Get started with Weaviate with options that best suit your needs:
 - The deployment setup (step 1), and then
 - A scenario (step 2)

-That makes the most sense for your needs.

 ## Step 1: Deploy Weaviate